Diavolo-dev/notes/README.md

 # Getting Started

-This project is a starting point for a Flutter application. our perpose is to give you a simple note taking appp that does not leave you with a lot of features that you dont want.
-A few resources to get you started if this is your first Flutter project:
+This project is a starting point for a Flutter application. our perpose is to give you a simple note taking appp that does not leave you A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)